Dundee’s Creative Industries Strategy

 - Broadening routes into the creative industries from school, college and University.

 - Collaborating with other sectors (for example: health care, tourism, social enterprise) to create greater impact.

 - Developing innovative ways to share underused city spaces and resources.

 The creative industries are one of the fastest growing industry sectors in the UK, and Dundee is increasingly being acknowledged as defining the strategy for other global cities in how it harnesses creativity and cultural resources to develop a better, more connected city.

 You can view, download, comment on and even listen to the strategy at www.dundeecreates.com, as it includes a complete audio version – thanks to Fleet Collective who led the design and digital development of the Strategy.

-Posters featuring quotes from creative businesses and individuals who fed into the development of the strategy can be found in 12 locations across Dundee’s city centre from today, bringing the strategy to the widest audience possible.
-Have a look at the map below for the locations of all the different posters in the city.
+Posters featuring quotes from creative businesses and individuals who fed into the development were displayed in 12 locations across Dundee’s city centre for 3 weeks – bringing the strategy to the widest audience possible.
+Below is a map of the locations of all the different posters in the city.